flyteorg/flyte/rsts/deployment/agents/databricks.rst

       .. group-tab:: Demo cluster

-        Enable the Databricks agent on the demo cluster by adding the following config to ``~/.flyte/sandbox/config.yaml``:
+        Enable the Databricks agent on the demo cluster by updating the ConfigMap:

         .. code-block:: bash